junxit/us-congress-bills-113/metadata.md

 - 2014-11-12 — Placed on the Union Calendar, Calendar No. 459.
 - 2014-11-12 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-618.
 - 2014-11-12 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 113-618.
+- 2014-11-13 — Considered under suspension of the rules. (consideration: CR H7948-7949)
+- 2014-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5167.
+- 2014-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-11-13 — Mr. Young (AK) moved to suspend the rules and pass the bill, as amended.
+- 2014-11-13 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7948)
+- 2014-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7948)
+- 2014-11-13 — The title of the measure was amended.
+Agreed to without objection.